Chapter 2 : Reflections

 He found me heading back to Gryffindor tower one evening, already tired and not in the mood for a chat.

 “Lily, come on...
 I know you have a few minutes to talk?”

 I turned sharply to face him in the empty corridor as the rest of the students headed down for lunch.
 My eyes studied him as he tried to put a small smile upon his face hiding the rest safely behind a mask he’d recently adopted.

 “I have a few minutes,” I said shortly.

-“Good,” he smiled brightly walking up to me happily, “Cos I’ve been dying to tell you about this new spell-”
+“Good,” his smile stretched as he walked up to me happily, “Cos I’ve been waiting to tell you about this new spell-”

 “Let’s start with why you weren’t in Transfiguration, shall we?”